acl-org/emnlp-2024/_pages/calls/Main Conference Papers.md

 * Computational Social Science and Cultural Analytics
 * Dialogue and Interactive Systems
 * Discourse and Pragmatics
-* Efficient/Low-resource Methods for NLP
+* Low-resource Methods for NLP
 * Ethics, Bias, and Fairness
 * Generation
 * Information Extraction